Horopter/Conics/README.md

-# Conics
+# Python and Java FX projects
-This is my official github repo created for study of Conic sections.
+This is my official github repo created for learning Python and JavaFX.

-For more info, refer my koch-snowflake repo.